These notes will help you get the most out of your experience of I’m a Scientist.

-Teachers can book live Chats for their classes on weekdays whilst the activity is running.
-These are typically booked during school hours, i.e. 9am to 3pm.
+Throughout the Zone, teachers can book live Chats for their classes.
+These will typically be during school hours, i.e. 9am to 3pm.

 In the screenshot below you can see a number preceding the students username, this shows you how many times a scientist has clicked ‘reply’ to one of their questions.

 Check your dashboard regularly to see upcoming live Chat bookings that teachers have made.